gruntwork-io/docs/docs/2.0/docs/library/guides/contributing.md

 ## Start by filing a GitHub issue

 Before starting work on a new feature, file a GitHub issue in the relevant repository.
-Doing so allows you to ask questions and gather feedback from maintainers and the community before committing significant time to writing code.
-Feel free to ask if you are unsure about any aspect of your contribution.
+Doing so gives you the an opportunity to clarify your approach, gather input from maintainers and the community, and address any questions before investing significant time in coding.
+If you’re uncertain about any part of your contribution, don’t hesitate to ask for guidance.

-For minor changes, such as adding a new variable or output value, you may proceed directly to creating a pull request, as outlined below.
+For minor updates, like adding a variable or output value, you may proceed directly to creating a pull request, as detailed below.

 ## Proceed to a pull request